 • Pay Per Use Model: Snowflake is available as pay per usage; i.e., you only have to pay for the time you use the services offered by Snowflake.
 You can shut down the warehouses once the execution gets completed, to save costs.

-• High Processing Speed: Each Virtual Warehouse in Snowflake is associated with the MPP cluster (Massive Parallel Processing) that performs the parallel execution of a job without degrading other clusters’ performance.
+• High Processing Speed: Each Virtual Warehouse in Snowflake is associated with the MPP cluster (Massive Parallel Processing), which performs the parallel execution of a job without degrading other clusters’ performance.

 • Separate Storage and Compute Layer: Snowflake uses different storage and computes layers that can scale up or down without affecting the other.